Thank you for subscribing

 Why do magpies swoop?

-Magpies swoop to protect their young during the breeding season, which runs from June to December each year across the nation.
+Magpies swoop to protect their young during the breeding season, which runs from June to December each year.
 According to Birdlife Australia, Victoria’s swooping season kicks off in earnest from September.

 Though they can be terrifying, most magpie swoops that occur do not result in injury.
-The community-run website MagpieAlert has been collecting data on swooping magpies since 2013 and has found that less than 15 per cent of swoops result in injury.
+The community-run website MagpieAlert has been collecting data on swooping magpies since 2013.
+In 2024, the website recorded 3,563 magpie swoop attacks across Australia, of which only 13 per cent resulted in injury.

 Magpies swoop at perceived threats – things that for whatever reason they believe pose a risk to their chicks.

 What might be a threat to you, is the same as what magpies fear: roaming cats, foxes, dogs, and fast-moving objects.
-This includes people on bicycles, who are often a prime target for swooping - MagpieAlert data notes that 66.6 per cent of reported swoops happened while riding a bike.
+This includes people on bicycles, who are often a prime target for swooping - MagpieAlert data notes that for 2024, 67.2 per cent of reported swoops happened while riding a bike.

-Unfortunately, the birds are also extremely good at remembering faces and live long lives – up to 30 years.
+The birds are extremely good at remembering faces and live long lives – up to 30 years under ideal conditions.
+In fact, magpies can reportedly recognise up to 100 different faces, according to The Australian Museum.
 That means if you invoke the ire of a particular bird (or you look similar to someone who did), it is likely to remember you, and swoop accordingly in the future.

 The simplest way to avoid being swooped is to avoid locations guarded by swooping birds.
 MagpieAlert publishes a map of known swoops as reported by the public, as does the Department of Land, Water and Planning.

-Your local council may also keep a list of known swooping locations within the municipality.
+Your local council may also keep a list of known swooping locations within the municipality or put up signs in known swoop locations.

 If you notice a bird swooping in your neighbourhood, try to take an alternate route.
 Remember that each bird that swoops only does so for around six weeks.